PathologyDataScience/triteia/README.md

 Variable-sized input dimensions can be indicated using a value of -1.

-The `InstanceGroup` class configures the use of CPU or GPU resources and the number of model instances hosted on each GPU.
+The `InstanceGroup` class configures the use of CPU or GPU resources and the number of model instances per GPU.
 ```python
 from triteia.config import InstanceGroup
 instances = InstanceGroup(count=2, kind="gpu", gpus=[0,1,2,3])